top of page

 • You can begin with a memory the vet student shared.

-• Then move on to the next vet-related memory.
+• Then, move on to the next vet-related memory.

-The next chapter may discuss the football season and the associated activities the sorority member participated in.
+The next chapter may discuss the football season and the associated activities the sorority members participated in.
 Even though the sorority/football season experience might overlap the vet medicine stories, you should collect the related messages in separate chapters.

 Thus, your reader will know each chapter has different timelines, but the conversation flow is smoother.